StackVista/stackstate-docs/setup/data-management/data_retention.md

 AllowVolumeExpansion:  True
 ```

-If this is not the case or if it's set to `False` please consult with your Kubernetes administrator if resizing is supported and can be enabled.
+If the line is absent or if it's set to `False` please consult with your Kubernetes administrator if resizing is supported and can be enabled.

 ### Resize the volumes